Centrifugal Pumps vs. Positive Displacement Pumps

 - Various shapes and sizes — Centrifugal pumps come in a variety of sizes, meaning they are suitable for different applications and can work when you have small space constraints.

 A positive displacement pump transports fluids by trapping a portion of the fluid and forcing it into a discharge pipe.
 Two or three spindles moving in opposite directions create the function of pumping, trapping, and displacing the liquid.
 There are several types of positive displacement pumps, including the following.

-Rotary positive displacement pumps use a rotating mechanism to create a vacuum that draws in and captures the fluid.
-Common examples include gear, screw, vane, peristaltic, rotary lobe and progressive cavity pumps.
-Progressive cavity pumps are used in challenging applications to transfer highly viscous fluids or those containing solids, such as dirt, grit or sludge.
+Rotary positive displacement pumps use a rotating mechanism to create a vacuum that draws in and captures fluid.
+Common examples include gear, screw, vane, peristaltic, rotary lobe, and progressive cavity pumps.
+Progressive cavity pumps are used in challenging applications to transfer highly viscous fluids or those containing solids, such as dirt, grit, or sludge.